alyssulee/SpeeDine/README.md

 2. In the terminal, navigate to the BlazorApp directory using `cd ./BlazorApp`
 3. Run the app using `dotnet watch`
 4. The BlazorApp will open in your browser: `http://localhost:5000/`
+5. Please use `Inspect` to ensure you're using the app with a mobile layout.

 ## What is SpeeDine?